lukas-krecan/ShedLock/README.md

 at the same time.

 You can also set `lockAtMostFor` attribute which specifies how long the lock should be kept in case the executing node dies.
-This is just a fallback, under normal circumstances the lock is released as soon the tasks finishes.
-**You have to set `lockAtMostFor` to a value which is much longer than normal execution time.** If the task takes longer than `lockAtMostFor` the resulting behavior may be unpredictable (more than one process will effectively hold the lock).
+This is just a fallback, under normal circumstances the lock is released as soon the tasks finishes (unless `lockAtLeastFor` is specified, see below) **You have to set `lockAtMostFor` to a value which is much longer than normal execution time.** If the task takes longer than `lockAtMostFor` the resulting behavior may be unpredictable (more than one process will effectively hold the lock).